 Transitioning to Quantum Safe will help firms secure their own integrity and contribute to a more resilient financial ecosystem.
-Firms will struggle achieve this outcome without a clear plan of action listing the clear, practical steps they must undertake on the journey to becoming Quantum Safe.
+Firms will struggle achieve this outcome without a clear plan of action that details the clear, practical steps they must undertake.

 Necessary to designing and delivering this plan is a clear understanding of the underlying principles of any successful Quantum Safe programme.
-Incorporating these principles into firm Quantum Safe frameworks will be pivotal in ensuring data integrity, upholding regulatory obligations, and safeguarding client trust as quantum capabilities evolve.
+Incorporating these principles into a firm's Quantum Safe frameworks will go some way to ensuring that firm can meets its obligations with respect to data integrity, regulatory requirements, and safeguarding client trust as quantum capabilities evolve.